Inflectra/rapise-documentation/docs/Guide/code_helper.md

 ![code_completion_3](./img/code_helper4.png)

 Code completion for variable names is useful when you have multiple variables or function parameters and need to type them quickly.
-In this case `CTRL+Space` key combination will bring up a list of variables and functions starting with just typed keyword.
+In this case ++ctrl+space++ key combination will bring up a list of variables and functions starting with just typed keyword.

 ## Code Completion for Objects